RileyHall01/Aerosoc-CubeSat/README.md

 communication protocols to ensure proper functionality and coordination of the various subsystems.
 Please note that this outline will certainly change with time as the scope of the project expands.

+Note: This project will be programmed in C++.